feralcoder/feral-puppet/site-modules/fc_playlister_be/README.md

 4) X.txt and X.yaml contain state tags which must agree 4a) Once a state is consistently indicated by both files, this module applies state tranitions

+This module disables puppet agent, because the playlister orchestrator runs puppet agent to manage state transitions on nodes, and having an enabled puppet agent introduces potential race conditions and requires extra logic to recover from concurrent run errors.

+## BOILERPLATE

 Welcome to your new module.
 A short overview of the generated parts can be found in the [PDK documentation][1].